apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 3. Guide-level explanation

+Meta Schedule DSL is a flexible way to define or auto-generate the design space.
+In this section, we will introduce its APIs to:
+1) Manually define a schedule using existing schedule primitives (Section 3.1);
+2) Define a composite schedule to simplify the ap sequence of schedule primitives (Section 3.2);
+3) Manually define a design space of possible schedules, a.k.a.
+AutoTVM-style schedule templates (Section 3.3);
+4) Automatically generate the design space, a.k.a.
+Ansor-style search rules (Section 3.4);
+5) Mixing the usage of manual schedule, AutoTVM and Ansor-style design space specification in Meta Schedule (Section 3.5).

 In this section, we describe the syntax of meta schedule DSL, and how it could be used to describe and auto-generate the design space.